aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.30.14 (May 19, 2022) =
+* Improvement: Change the default maximum log usage size from 100M to 10M because lots of logs cause problems for some databases.
+* FIX: Force the maximum log usage size to be more than 0 even when the user enters a decimal.

 = Version 2.30.13 (April 26, 2022) =
 * FIX: Ignore the trailing /amp/ at the end of URLs (for @amendezc) (/amp was already ignored).